IoT-gamer/flutter_face_tracking_excercise_app/README.md

 2. Launch the app and tap "Start Detection"
 3. The app will automatically load the model and display real-time predictions of your activity
 4. The prediction includes the activity type and a confidence score

+### Frequency Analysis

+The app includes real-time frequency analysis of face movements:

+1. Start face detection
+2. Toggle the "Frequency Analysis" button to show/hide the frequency chart
+3. When walking or performing rhythmic exercises, the chart will display:
+   - The dominant frequency in Hz
+   - The equivalent steps per minute
+   - A visual spectrum of detected frequencies
+   - A frequency meter showing the intensity relative to normal walking range

+This feature is particularly useful for:
+- Measuring walking or running cadence
+- Analyzing rhythmic exercise patterns
+- Providing real-time feedback for exercise intensity
+- Detecting changes in movement patterns

 ## Data Format